CodingItWrong/codingitwrong.com/_drafts/the-fourth-developer.md

 For the six pre-existing cases, there was 100% familiarity.
 For the six new cases, in four of the six you have familiarity, and in two of the six you don't.
 That's 67% familiarity.
 That number doesn't sound quite as good as 83%, but you’re still adding more familiar cases than unfamiliar ones.

 But there’s a third way to think about the impact that more directly relates to value delivered, and its picture isn't good.
-This is to think in terms of the new code added.
+This is to compare how much familiar and unfamiliar code is written for the three and four developer cases.

-Think back to the amount of useful code we described.
-Ideally, two developers would deliver two units, three developers three, four would deliver four, etc. Combine that total amount of code written with the percentage of code understood.
+Over a given period of time, we can say that two developers will deliver two units of code, three developers three, four would deliver four, etc. Combine that total amount of code written with the percentage of code understood.
 With two developers all the code is familiar, so they deliver two units of familiar code.
 With three developers all the code is still familiar, so they deliver three units of familiar code.
 But with four developers, only 83% of the code is familiar.
 So of the four units of code they deliver, 3.33 units are familiar, and 0.67 units are unfamiliar.

-How should we assess the code added by the four-developer case?
 Three developers deliver three units of familiar code, and four developers deliver 3.3 units, so 0.33 more.
 Three developers deliver zero units of unfamiliar code, and four developers deliver 0.67 units.
-By adding a fourth developer, you're adding 0.33 units of familiar code and 0.67 units of unfamiliar code.

-**By adding a fourth developer, for every bit of familiar, well-understood, fits-with-the-system code you add, you’re adding *twice as much* unfamiliar, less-understood, clutters-up-and-drags-down-the-system code.**
+So by adding a fourth developer, you're adding 0.33 units of familiar code and 0.67 units of unfamiliar code. **By adding a fourth developer, for every bit of familiar, well-understood, fits-with-the-system code you add, you’re adding *twice as much* unfamiliar, less-understood, clutters-up-and-drags-down-the-system code.**

 The change from three developers to four is drastic.
 We went from three developers adding *no* unfamiliar code, to a fourth developer adding *twice as much* unfamiliar code as familiar.
-In a sense it's one step forward, two steps back.
+You could say it's one step forward, two steps back.
 This is probably very surprising to hear; it was to me.

 Is this difference mitigated by the fact that you don't *really* have perfect familiarity with all the code in the three-developer case, because familiarity fades over time?
 No, there is still a major difference.
 In the three-developer case your *only* unfamiliarity comes from fading memory, whereas with a fourth developer you're adding twice as much code that you've *never seen* right from the beginning.
 Instead of a gradual decay of knowledge, you start out with code you're completely ignorant of.

 ## How Can This Be?
+The drastic change from three to four developers is surprising.
 If you’re not sure how this math can be correct, let's think about the cases that lead to it.

 First, let's look at the new code that D will be writing now that they have joined the team: